If you don’t know how the Croats drink, you are bound to end up with a hangover. Because we drink a lot and we drink the strong stuff.

 3) Always eat and drink

-If you end up hungover, you can always cure yourself with Croatia’s best hangover food.
+If you end up hungover, you can always cure yourself with some of Croatia’s famed hangover meals.
 But there’s a better way to pair eating and drinking.

 Do it at the same time.
 In Croatia, there’s a saying, actually a warning: nemoj piti bez dobre podloge.
 This translates: don’t drink without a good foundation.